-Service Disabled Veteran Owned Small Businesses (SDVOSB), and other small businesses, want to become subcontractors to entities with prime government contracts.
+Don’t become a subcontractor with a “garden variety” lawsuit.
+Service Disabled Veteran Owned Small Businesses (SDVOSB), and other small businesses, strive to become subcontractors to entities with prime government contracts.
 But, subcontractors beware – unless a prime contract contains mandatory “flow down” requirements, or the subcontract demonstrates an intent to create privity, a subcontractor has no privity of contract with the government.
 Thus, if a prime contractor defaults, a subcontractor has no recourse against the Government.

 The doctrine of privity provides that a contract cannot confer rights or impose obligations on any person except the parties to the contract.
 Only parties to contracts are generally able to sue to enforce their rights or claim damages against each other.